2020 U.S. Business Law Academy

 The US Business Law Academy will focus on U.S. business law and legal institutions, and is intended to provide foreign-trained law students and other participants with a broad educational and cultural experience rather than a rigorous course of academic or professional training.
-Participants must therefore have the basic grounding generally attained by those who have completed the initial years of a first university degree.
-More broadly, however, the courses will be structured so as to be both accessible and interesting to students with a wide range of backgrounds.
-The program is designed primarily for foreign-trained law students, but we also welcome graduate students, practicing lawyers, academics and other professionals on a case-by-case basis.
+Participants must therefore have the basic grounding generally attained by those who have completed the initial years of a first university degree in law.
+More broadly, however, the courses will be structured so as to be both accessible and interesting to participants with a wide range of backgrounds.
+The program is designed primarily for foreign-trained law students, but we welcome practicing lawyers, government officials, academics and other professionals on a case-by-case basis.

 Applications are welcome from any individual who either has a first law degree from outside the United States, or is currently in a recognized program of study leading towards such a degree.
-Interested individuals with other academic credentials may petition for special consideration.
+Interested individuals with other academic credentials should inquire about special consideration.

 27. English Language Proficiency

 All instruction in the US Business Law Academy will take place in English, and students should anticipate being called upon to speak in class.
 They therefore must have English language proficiency sufficient to allow for a productive experience in the Program.
-On the application form, candidates will be asked to document such proficiency by either citing scores from the TOEFL or other generally recognized standardized test; providing the name of their home school or another academic institution that will be able to certify their English language proficiency; or requesting alternative arrangements.
-(Native English speakers are exempt from this requirement.)
+On the application form, candidates will be asked to document such proficiency by either citing scores from the TOEFL or other generally recognized standardized test.
+Students who are invited to join the program will need to provide acceptable certification of their English proficiency.

 28. Application Process

-Individual application forms to the US Business Law Academy will be completed online.
-A link to the online application will be placed on the US Business Law Academy website.
+Individual applications to the US Business Law Academy will be completed online.
+A link to the online application will be placed on the US Business Law Academy homepage starting September 16, 2019.
 Completed applications will be reviewed soon after they have been submitted, on a rolling basis, for so long as spaces in the program remain open.

 29. Alteration and Cancellation Policy